 How does customer journey mapping help you?

-The basic idea of customer journey mapping is to understand your customers' journey in such detail and present it so clearly that you can use it to optimize your website structure, your content and, if necessary, your products and offers.
+The basic idea of customer journey mapping is to understand your customers’ journey in such detail and present it so clearly that you can use it to optimise your website structure, your content and, if necessary, your products and offers.
 With such a map, you also create a basis for argumentation with superiors in order to improve certain points: If necessary, you can clearly demonstrate why a certain task or investment is necessary.

 Mapping will also give you a better understanding of how and where you can reach your potential customers.
 This will help you to better target not only your content, but also your ad campaigns, for example.
 And that’s a good thing, because it becomes very expensive in the long run to address a vaguely defined audience and then hope that your own target group can be found somewhere within it.